 3. Chrome, with central, raised, dimpled panel, rivet-fixed (Alden, Harmony).

 4. Chrome, with added red top panel, rivet-fixed.
 Pickup unique to Harlin Bros.
 Hawaiian Guitar.

-5. A Bar pickup in a Guild Freshman guitar.
+5. A Bar pickup with a riveted bezel in a Guild Freshman guitar.
 This pickup has not been seen on any other instrument.

-6. A Bar pickup in an Epiphone Harry Volpe Archtop guitar.
+6. A Bar pickup with a riveted bezel in an Epiphone Harry Volpe Archtop guitar.
 This pickup was also fitted in the Rickenbacker Combo 400 guitar, with the bezel hidden below the pickguard

 7. A variation on Model 40 with shortened side-tabs, riveted to a pickguard in a Harmony guitar.